The rescEU medical stockpile in Sweden

 - The assignment is valid for five years; the project started the 1st of September 2020.

 - The total budget is EUR 20 million, of which EUR 15 million are allocated to the purchase of equipment.

 - The initially planned storage area is approximately 5,000 square meters.

 - There are stockpiles in Germany, Romania, Greece, Belgium, Sweden, Denmark, Hungary, Slovenia, and the Netherlands.

 - RescEU is a common reserve of capacities at EU level, aiming at boosting the preparedness and response capacity for different types of crises, including forest fires and pandemics.

 - All requests for assistance on PPE and medical equipment pass through EU and the Emergency Response Coordination Centre in Brussels.
 Sweden might, as all other countries, request assistance through the European Union Civil Protection Mechanism.

-- Swedes already hosts aerial forest fire capacities for rescEU.
+- Sweden also hosts aerial forest fire capacities and shelter stockpile for rescEU.